zephyrtronium/ikitai/internal/unsafewx/README.md

 ## Supported Platforms

-Currently, unsafewx should work on any platform that Go targets, except plan9.
-It doesn't appear that plan9 provides the mechanisms for W^X memory, so it probably will not be supported in the future.
+Currently, unsafewx has been tested (including with executing code) on Windows, and it should work on all Unix-like platforms. js/wasm may be a future target.

 It wouldn't be unwarranted to add more versions of `func Example` in `wx_amd64_test.go` for more arches, but otherwise, unsafewx itself works regardless of the value of `$GOARCH`.

+Due to the extreme dependence on low-level runtime and ABI details, I'm not certain that unsafewx will work with gccgo.
+The example test should cause an access violation if it doesn't work in the expected way.